kiyukuta/string_recorder/README.md

 # StringRecorder
-create GIF animation from sequence of `str` in python .
+create GIF animation from sequence of `str` of python.

 ## Requirements